(Disclosure: Some of the links below may be affiliate links)

 - 2 Broccoli

 Overall, it is really not too bad!
 Some of the plants really gave a lot of vegetables.
 We had much more zucchini than we expected.
 And we did not think eggplants could grow that well in Switzerland.
-We also have to remember that we had an incredibly hot summer and autumn.
+We must remember that we had an incredibly hot summer and autumn.
 There was a lot of sun and the beginning of the autumn also was nice and things continued to grow.
 Next year may not be that great in terms of weather.
 But that is all right!

 A few of our vegetables did not grow at all.
 For instance, none of the garlic seeds gave anything.
 We planted some more garlic at the end of Autumn.
 We will see how they are going when Spring comes back.
 And a lot of onions did not grow either.
 In the end, the onions stayed very small.
 It may come from our soil that is not very good yet or the lack of sun.
 The red cabbage did not grow a lot compared to other gardens this year.
 I think that our soil was not fertilized enough.